cpcerrato/cpcerrato/README.md

 ### Hi fellow 👋

-I'm Carlos an experienced developer and DevOps, I like pretty much to think about solve problems and strive to get the optimal solution.
+I'm Carlos Pérez Cerrato an experienced developer and DevOps, I like pretty much to think about solve problems and strive to get the optimal solution.
 I'm a strong advocate of KISS and YAGNI.
 I like to learn new things (in general).
 I'm always reading about OOP, software architectures and testing.

 Most part of the time I worked for companies in private repositories specially those ones related with development.